 Start with a foam roller to increase blood flow and range of motion; focus on the major muscle groups like your quads, glutes, and lats.
 Then "do a couple of exercises that mimic the movements you're going to do," says Boyle.

 If the elliptical machine says that you burned 300 calories, you burned 300 calories, right?
 Not quite.

 A better way to evaluate your workout: Pay attention to your effort level.
 Score your effort on a scale of 0 to 10 based on your rate of perceived exertion, or RPE.
-(It goes from feeling nothing at all to maximum exertion; see the box at the bottom of this page.)
 If you want a more accurate calorie count, invest in a heart rate monitor, which you can connect to most cardio machines at the gym.

 6. Turn Your Phone on Airplane Mode

 Watching TV or reading a book can help pass the time while you exercise.
 Or maybe you use your gym time to catch up on email, write your to-do list or scroll through Instagram.